- If you can hear background noise on your voice recordings, remove it with our selection of audio repair software.

 Thus make the best of this user-friendly interface that helps you to adjust settings like amount, vowel/ sibilant, balance, cutoff, or smoothing level.
 You can also use it for post-production or music production to master your crisp sound and remove grainy noise instantly.

 Finally, the website is chock-a-block full of training.
 Most websites have training but iZotope seems to have gone above and beyond.

 Of course, all this comes at a price.
 While RX7 Standard is reasonably priced, the better the software, the costlier it gets.

 Antares SoundSoap is another fine piece of audio repair software.
 Plus, it comes in three different versions, SoundSoap Solo 5, SoundSoap 5, and SoundSoap+ 5.
 One of them is bound to be priced right for your pocket.

-SoundSoap also has a ‘try it’ feature, but you cannot save it or share it until you buy a licence.
+SoundSoap also has try it features, but you cannot save it or share it until you buy a license.
 However, you can try it for as long as you like, which is quite good.